Sign Up to Get "How To Pass CIMA Exam" free ebook

 Since you reviewed the knowledge from the E2, P2 and F2 papers, you should be able to note the following:

 A key TIP, coming from Kimanh Duong, 4th in the world in SCS from Aug 2015:

 “Don’t leave it too long between your course and exams; get the exams booked early so you aren’t constantly juggling your busy lives.”

-Let me explain - I really stress out the word “concise” as I’ve watched industry analysis coming from other online tuition providers and they were just too lengthy without providing additional value.
-You see I can sit 4 hours watching something, but I need to be confident that is adding value to my study time.
-I read the examiners report and it is clearly stated there that all the information on the industry is given to you in the Pre-Seen and that you will not be given any additional marks for showing that you know few additional names of the top competitors.
+Let me explain - I really stress the word “concise” as I’ve watched industry analysis coming from other online tuition providers and they were just too lengthy without providing additional value.
+You see I can sit for 4 hours watching something, but I need to be confident that it is adding value to my study time.
+I read the examiners report and it is clearly stated there that all the information on the industry is given to you in the Preseen and that you will not be given any additional marks for showing that you know a few additional names of the top competitors.
 Therefore the concise version of the industry analysis is beneficial and will not waste your time.

 By now, you should have: